JamesMessinger/super-powered-api-testing/README.md

 [This zip file](https://github.com/BigstickCarpet/super-powered-api-testing/archive/master.zip) contains all the sample tests and code you'll need.

 - **Step 2: Setup each tool**<br>
 Some of the testing tools require you to download and install them.
 Others require you to create free online accounts.
-The setup instructions for each tool are in the `README.md` file in each folder.
+Here are the setup instructions for each tool:

     - [Mocha+Chai](./Mocha-Chai/)
     - [Restlet](./Restlet/)